OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 - `System.Management.Automation.PSObject`

 More information can be found here: [Deserialization Cheat Sheet](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Deserialization_Cheat_Sheet.md)

+## A9 Using Components with Known Vulnerabilities

+DO: Keep the .Net framework updated with the latest patches

+DO: Keep your [NuGet](https://docs.microsoft.com/en-us/nuget/) packages up to date, many will contain their own vulnerabilities.

+DO: Run the [OWASP Dependency Checker](https://www.owasp.org/index.php/OWASP_Dependency_Check) against your application as part of your build process and act on any high level vulnerabilities.

 ## A10 Insufficient Logging & Monitoring

 # OWASP 2013